dspytdao/Algo_AMM/README.md

 ## Summary

-The application lets people trade on the outcomes of events, and follow the odds to garner accurate insights about the future.
+Algo AMM allows you to trade on the outcomes of events, and follow the odds to garner accurate insights about the future.

 Liquidity Providers supply stable coins in return for the liquidity shares.

-Meanwhile, Users buy or sell Voting Shares, which are redeemed for 1 unit of the stable asset if the outcome is resolved as correct, and become worthless if it’s incorrect.
+The liquidity lets users to buy or sell Voting Shares, which are redeemed for 1 unit of the stable asset if the outcome is resolved as correct, and become worthless if it’s incorrect.

-The core feature of the app is that we protect the owners of Voting shares by keeping the reserves of stable assets, primarily in case of liqudity drain.
+The core feature of the app is that we protect the owners of Voting shares by keeping the reserves of stable assets, primarily in case of liquidity drain.

 The goal is, by harnessing the power of free markets to aggregate collective knowledge and provide the general public with an unbiased source of truth in regards to the likelihood of certain significant events happening in the future.